sofiaronnkvist/movement-reminder/store-listing.md

 • People who lose track of time when focused

 **How it works:**
-1. Add MovementReminder to your widget glances
+1. Add Move Reminder to your widget glances
 2. The widget runs automatically in the background
 3. Shows current time and "Move Reminder" status
 4. After your set interval, displays "TIME TO MOVE!" in red